The NCSP Register

 The Register supports the NCSP by providing:

-- screening histories to smear takers, laboratories and colposcopists to support their provision of screening services to women
+- screening histories to smear takers, laboratories and colposcopists, to support the provision of screening services to women

 - confirmation to women who have enrolled (or have cancelled their enrolment) in the programme